···

 Someone lets you down once and suddenly they're unreliable.
 A friend says the wrong thing and they become "not a real friend."
 People swing between amazing and terrible based on single moments.
 The gray — where real people live — disappears.

-Judging Yourself in Extremes
+Judging Yourself in Absolutes

 Emotional Whiplash